carlosreyesweb/gastaderapp-server/README.md

 1. Clone the repository
 2. Create a `.env` file based on the `.env.example` file and fill the missing values.
-3. Run `docker compose up -d` to start both the database and the API in dev mode.
+3. Run `docker compose up -d --build` to start both the database and the API in dev mode.
 4. If it's the first time you're running the project, you need to run the migrations and seeders.
 You can do that by running